4d/docs/docs/API/SessionClass.md

 The `.getPrivileges()` function <!-- REF #SessionClass.getPrivileges().Summary -->returns a collection of all the privilege names associated to the session<!-- END REF -->.

-With remote client and stored procedure sessions, this function returns a collection only containing "WebAdmin".
+With remote client, stored procedure and standalone sessions, this function returns a collection only containing "WebAdmin".

 :::info